-The input and simulated inductor opamps can be TL072 types, but the output opamp needs to be fairly quiet.
-An NE5532 (for stereo) or NE5534 (for a mono version) would be a good choice.
+The simulated inductor opamps can be TL072 or similar, but the input and output opamps need to be fairly quiet.
+Use a pair of NE5532 opamps (for stereo) or NE5534 (for a mono version) would be a good choice.
 Remember that the NE5534 is not internally compensated, and will require an external capacitor to prevent oscillation.

 If fast opamps are used, you will need to take great pains to ensure that the bypassing is effective to prevent oscillation.
 The 100 ohm output resistor isolates the opamp output from the capacitance of the output cable.

 This circuit can also make a very flexible sub-woofer equaliser, by leaving out the 500Hz to 2200Hz section and the treble control (thereby only using two of the 10K pots).
 The second section (120Hz to 550Hz) should be the same as the low frequency section, except without the Shelving switch.